 The Federation President and Superintendent shall select a credentialed lead teacher to serve as The Teacher Programs Facilitator.
-The Facilitator shall lead three programs: Career in Teaching, comprehensive assistance program and the Ohio Resident Educator Program.
-The Facilitator shall serve only one three-year term and be released full time.
+The Facilitator shall lead three (3) programs: Career in Teaching, comprehensive assistance program and the Ohio Resident Educator Program.
+The Facilitator shall serve a four (4)-year term and be released full time.
+The Teacher Programs Facilitator position may be extended beyond the (5) five-year lead teacher term limit by approval of the Superintendent and CFT President.